 Whoever is handling your concern will acknowledge it within three working days and respond to you in 20 working days.
 If the investigation is complex and is taking longer, they may need to extend the timescale.

 An independent senior manager will investigate your concern.
 You will get a written response and action may be taken on the back of your concern.
 The response should tell you how you can raise your concern to the INWO if you are unhappy with how it has been handled.

 More information about stage 2 of the Standards (opens in new window).

 You can contact the INWO at any time for advice if you are not sure about something.

 The INWO will normally only investigate a concern after it has been through both stages of the local process, although in some circumstances the INWO can become involved before this.
 If you have trouble raising a concern under the Standards or are unhappy about the way the organisation is dealing with a concern you have raised, you can contact the INWO for advice.
+We can also intervene in the process if necessary.
+We call this a monitored referral.
 If the organisation decides your concern is not whistleblowing then they must signpost you to the INWO, who can review the decision.

 If you have completed both stages of the local process, you should have a stage 2 letter which says that you can bring your concern to the INWO.
 A concern brought to the INWO is referred to as a ‘complaint’.
 You should bring your complaint to the INWO within 12 months of when you first became aware of the issue.